ashomokdev/Tess-two_example/README.md

 That's all!

-######Why this example working only with images, capture in landscape mode?
-And not working if capture image in portrait mode?
+#####Why this example working only with images, captured in landscape mode?
+And not working if captured image in portrait mode?

 This code does not contain the setting correct orientation to Bitmap.
 Try to add:
 ```